Kunlong1994/lab3/preLab-07.md

+For this week's [Lab 7](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Lab-07) we'll be making our own Video Doorbells, like a DIY [Ring](https://ring.com).

+Bring your whole kit, Pi and Arduino, to lab this Thursday.

 In preparation for this week's lab, you'll build a small circuit with your Arduino and test it with some code.
 You don't need the Pi for this preLab.

 ### Button Circuit